Digital Innovation and Knowledge Management (DIKM) Programme

 Facilitate access to information about the UPR (as a human rights monitoring mechanism);

 - Foster knowledge exchange to improve the effective realisation of human rights.

-Currently, the DIKM programme is implementing the following projects:
+Currently, the DIKM programme integrate the following components:

 - A website supporting innovative ways to ensure increased outreach and real-time access to practical and updated information on the UPR;

 - An e-learning platform which promotes learning and knowledge exchange through self-paced interactive training modules;